AMERICAN CREED EDUCATION CAMPAIGN

 America’s largest and most trusted source of curricular materials utilized by over 1.6 million educators nationwide, PBS LearningMedia hosts American Creed short films, clips and open-source educational assets intended for classroom use.

-Working Assumptions engages students in taking photographs and writing captions that explore family, community and care.
-Working Assumptions teaching artists are collaborating with the producers of American Creed to guide project participants in creating “mentor texts” that will serve as models for teens’ exploration of their own personal experiences using writing and photographs.
+Working Assumptions engages students in combining photography and writing to explore family, community and care.
+They helped guide the young adults featured in American Creed to create photo projects that provide models for teens' exploration of their own ideas and experiences.

 Underwriters